Occupational Endorsement Certificate in Veterinary Assisting

 - Satisfy the General University Requirements for Occupational Endorsement Certificates.

-- Complete the program requirements below with a grade of C or better.
+- Complete the program requirements below with a minimum grade of C.

 |VETT A101||Introduction to the Veterinary Profession||1|